NeuraiProject/Neurai/doc/depinreceivemsg.md

       "signature_hex": "..."
     }
   ],
-  "has_more": false
+  "has_more": false,
+  "next_challenge": "<64 hex>",
+  "next_expires_in": 300
 }
 ```

-Without pagination, the decrypted result is the `messages` array directly.
-Messages are ordered from oldest to newest.
-Save the last returned `hash` and
+`has_more` is only meaningful with `limit > 0`.
+Messages are ordered from
+oldest to newest.
+Save the last returned `hash` and use it as `after_hash`
-use it as `after_hash` for the next page.
-Supplying a hash that is not in the
+for the next page; sign `next_challenge` for that call.
+Supplying a hash that
-address's visible result is an error.
+is not in the address's visible result is an error.

 The challenge proves control of the address; what the address can actually
 read is still fixed cryptographically by the recipient list embedded in each